MoSal/exhale/README.md

 complying with the ISO/IEC 23003-3 (MPEG-D) Unified Speech and Audio Coding (USAC, also known as Extended High-Efficiency AAC) standard.

+In addition, exhale writes program peak-level and loudness data into the generated MPEG-4 files according to the ISO/IEC 23003-4, Dynamic Range Control (DRC) specification for use by decoders providing DRC.

 exhale currently makes use of all frequency-domain (FD) coding tools in the scalefactor based MDCT processing path, except for predictive joint stereo, which is still being integrated.
 Its objective is high